Scattering perspective on gravitational lensing

 Looking forward, the scattering-based formulation naturally interfaces with effective field theories, offering a controlled avenue for extending current models.
 Indeed, an effective theory description of the process allows one to go beyond the point-particle approximation and incorporate the spin~\cite{Kubota:2023dlz,Kubota:2024zkv} and finite-size effects of realistic lenses, as well as to account for non-elastic phenomena such as wave absorption and polarization, which become particularly relevant when considering images close to black hole shadows at large frequencies (for a recent work along this direction see~\cite{Chan:2025wgz}).
 At the same time, the lensing perspective may allow for novel approaches to scattering problems: saddle-point structures, multiple-image formation, and multi-lens configurations provide concrete, physically realized examples of semiclassical propagation in nontrivial potentials, potentially informing broader developments in high-energy and gravitational scattering theory.
 We plan to investigate these avenues in future work.

 {{\bf{\em Acknowledgments.}}} A.G. acknowledges Job Feldbrugge and Sunao Sugiyama for generously providing the code that enabled the numerical calculations presented in this work and for helpful discussions.
+J.P.M. thanks Donato Bini for discussions and comments.
+We also thank Jose Diego for useful comments on the draft.
 M.C.G is supported by the Imperial College Research Fellowship.
-V.D.L. is supported by NSF Grants No.~AST-2307146, No.~PHY-2513337, No.~PHY-090003, and No.~PHY-20043, by NASA Grant No.~21-ATP21-0010, by John Templeton Foundation Grant No.~62840, by the Simons Foundation [MPS-SIP-00001698, E.B.], by the Simons Foundation International [SFI-MPS-BH-00012593-02], and by Italian Ministry of Foreign Affairs and International Cooperation Grant No.~PGR01167.
+V.D.L. is supported by NSF Grants No.~AST-2307146, No.~PHY-2513337, No.~PHY-090003, and No.~PHY-20043, by NASA Grant No.~21-ATP21-0010, by John Templeton Foundation Grant No.~62840, by the Simons Foundation [MPS-SIP-00001698, Emanuele Berti], by the Simons Foundation International [SFI-MPS-BH-00012593-02], and by Italian Ministry of Foreign Affairs and International Cooperation Grant No.~PGR01167.
 This work was carried out at the Advanced Research Computing at Hopkins (ARCH) core facility (\url{https://www.arch.jhu.edu/}), which is supported by the NSF Grant No.~OAC-1920103.
 A.G. is supported by funds provided by the Center for Particle Cosmology at the University of Pennsylvania.
 The work of M.T. is supported in part by the DOE (HEP) Award DE-SC0013528.
-JPM thanks Donato Bini for discussions and comments.